mozilla-releng/scriptworker/docs/new_instance.md

 - Select an existing group; e.g. choose the `beetmover-worker` group; review and launch
 - make sure to choose a keypair you have access to, e.g. aws-releng or generate your own keypair.
 Puppet will overwrite this.

-Alternatively, you can create a template based on an existing instance and then launch another instance based on that template, after you ammend the `ami-id`, `subnet`, `security-groups` and IP/DNS entries.
+Alternatively, you can create a template based on an existing instance and then launch another instance based on that template, after you amend the `ami-id`, `subnet`, `security-groups` and IP/DNS entries.

 ## puppet